kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 ####Apply a perspective transform to rectify binary image ("birds-eye view")
 <!-- Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image. -->

 I loaded a test image with straight lines, to obtain points on the road plane.
-Points were manually picked from the straight road lines.
+Points were manually picked from image with straight road lines.
 I also chose destination points to transform to a birds eye view.
 This operation is in the Perspective Transform section (3.0)　of the pipeline_sessions.ipynb file.

 See below, the points I chose for source and destination: